 As soon as the Executive Manager Professional Standards and Safeguarding Office (or delegate) deems it to be appropriate to inform the staff member, a meeting will be held between the staff member and the Executive Manager Professional Standards and Safeguarding Office (or delegate).
 The staff member will be advised that he/she can have a support person at this meeting.
 At the meeting, the staff member will be informed that a report of inappropriate behaviour has been made against him/her, will be provided with the details of the reported inappropriate behaviour and advised that an investigation into the matter has been authorised.
 The requirement for the staff member to observe confidentiality will also be advised.
-The staff members through the Employee Assistance Program.
+The staff member will be reminded that he/she may access the confidential counselling services available to all staff members through the Employee Assistance Program.
 He/she will also be given the details of a nominated person to contact who will be available to provide support regarding the processes being undertaken and to facilitate the accessing of other support.
 In circumstances where it is not possible to meet with the staff member, all required information will be advised in writing.